ogait001/academic-profile/_posts/2026-09-14-the-cross-we-think-we-see-en.md

 ## A Note on Method

 This essay extends the framework of the author's prior work — the lemniscate, the crossing point, the zero-thickness Now, condensation, confluence, structural inertia — and adds no new instrument.
 Its concern is not to build machinery but to expose a habit of reading.
 The work is diagnostic rather than constructive: it traces how a grammar silently governs perception before doctrine ever enters the sentence.
 As in the prior essays, the framework is offered as a philosophical instrument, not demonstrated from first principles, and the Scriptural engagements are philosophical readings rather than exegesis.
 Where the essay touches doctrine, it does so as commentary alongside the tradition, not as pronouncement within it.
-Catholic theology confesses Christ as the second Person of the Trinity, true God and true man; nothing here revises that confession, and the essay reads the Cross, in the manner of *Consummatum Est,* as the image in which a structure is perfectly visible — not as an ordinary instance of it.
+Catholic theology confesses Christ as the second Person of the Trinity, true God and true man; nothing here revises that confession, and the essay reads the Cross, in the manner of [*Consummatum Est: Temporal Density, Topological Relativity, and the Consummation of the Now*](https://oscargaitan.org/philosophy-of-time/catholic-theology/ontology/2026/06/12/consummatum-est.html) as the image in which a structure is perfectly visible — not as an ordinary instance of it.

 One target must be named precisely at the outset, because the imprecise version of the claim would be indefensible.
 This essay does not argue that the Church taught the Cross to be a defeat.
 The Church's liturgy has consistently confessed the opposite: *by his cross and resurrection he has set us free.* The target is narrower and harder to dismiss.
 It is a grammar — a way of speaking, available to preaching and to private thought alike, in which Good Friday is figured as a catastrophe that only acquires meaning because Easter subsequently reverses it.
 Wherever that grammar takes hold, the relation between Cross and Resurrection is quietly inverted, and — this is the essay's real concern — the disciple who inherits the grammar learns to misread the shape of his own life along the same fault line.